 The Cadiz journal appears to have been written in February/March 1810.
 The author says he had arrived in Cadiz from North Africa and we can therefore suppose that the Ceuta report comes from the weeks or months before this.
 So what was the context for the worry about Ceuta and why was Cadiz under siege?

 The year 1810 falls right in the middle of the Peninsular War (1807-1814).
-The first half went France’s way.
-Something of a stalemate ensued but this was broken in 1811 when the French withdraw troops to support their disastrous invasion of Russia.
+The first half went France’s way with their armies spreading out across the peninsular but something of a stalemate then followed.
+This was broken in 1811 when the French withdrew troops to support their disastrous invasion of Russia.
+This allowed the Anglo-Portuguese-Spanish alliance to go on the offensive.
 Hanging in the background of the two documents is the impact of the Battle of Trafalgar in 1805 which had given the British mastery of the seas.

 France and Spain were not entirely happy allies, but they resolved to invade Portugal together which they did in November 1807.
 Napoleon withdrew his troops from Portugal but was slow to withdraw them from Spain and occupied a large part of northern Spain.
 This soured relations and caused the Spanish to withdrew their troops from Portugal.
 Napoleon responded by forcing the abdication of the Spanish king and installing his brother Joseph as king.
 This led to open revolts across Spain.
 Some people supported the French, some wanted a republic, while others were loyal to the Spanish royal family.
 A general uprising in May 1808 led to the fragmentation of the government and the creation of a series of juntas around the country.